the-crypt-keeper/can-ai-code/README.md

 ## News

+**1/8** Evaluate bagel-34b-v0.2, LLaMA-Pro-8B-Instruct, SqueezeLLM quant of Mistral-Instruct and fix minor tag bug in the leaderboard app.

 **1/6** Fixed a number of bugs in the evaluation and extraction scripts, re-run all evaluations (scores generally go up a little bit).
 Introduce the `senior` interview, still a work in progress trying to tune the difficulty level.

 **1/4** Evaluate WizardLM/WizardCoder-33B-V1.1 (FP16), dolphin-2.7-mixtral-8x7b (EXL2 3 and 4 bits), budecosystem/code-millenials-13b and 34b (both at FP16).